-- 2. Tire wear indicator - 3.
-Tire tread depth
+- 1. Tire sidewall - 2.
+Tire wear indicator

+3. Tire tread depth

 Always check the tires before operating the motorcycle.
 If a tire tread shows crosswise lines (minimum tread depth), if the tire has a nail or glass fragments in it, or if the sidewall is cracked, contact a Yamaha dealer immediately and have the tire replaced.